-Based on daily involvement with attendings, fellows, and resident.
+Based on daily involvement with attendings, fellows, residents and nurse-practitioners.
 Criteria for outstanding grade: Greatly increase fund of knowledge.
 Provide excellent care.
 Work well with team.

 The Phase III student in the NICU functions as a sub-intern and has direct responsibility for patient care and delivery room experience.
 Excellent rotation for those interested in pediatrics, family medicine, obstetrics, or anesthesia.
 Availability is based on resident schedule for certain blocks.
-Drop policy is strictly enforced.
-45-day notification is required; no exceptions made.
 Contact the Pediatric Clerkship Coordinator for more information.